way2ml/way2ml.github.io/doc/blogs/tmux.md

 set -g @plugin 'nordtheme/tmux' set -g @plugin 'tmux-plugins/tmux-resurrect' # Restore tmux environment after system restart.

-# init TPM (must at the end)
+# init TPM (must be at the end)
 run '~/.tmux/plugins/tpm/tpm'
 ```
-The plugin [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) is used to realise restore tmux environment.
-The keys for save and
+The plugin [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) is used to realise restoring the tmux environment.
+The keys for saving and
 restore the environment is `Ctrl b s/r`.

-## How to start new panel with current path?
+## How to start a new panel with the current path?
 Add the following two lines in the configuration
 file `~/.tmux.conf`